microsoft/folio/README.md

 ### Base concepts

-Playwright test runner is based on the concept of the test fixtures.
+Folio is based on the concept of the test fixtures.
 Test fixtures are used to establish environment for each test, giving the test everything it needs and nothing else.
 Here is how typical test environment setup differs between traditional BDD and the fixture-based one:

 ### Without fixtures: